astorfi/TensorFlow-World-Resources/docs/source/content/howtocode.rst

 * `TensorBoard - Visualizing Learning`_: Official documentation by TensorFlow.
 * ` TensorFlow Ops`_: Provided by Stanford
-* `Visualisation with TensorBoard`_: A tutorial on how to create and visualise a graph using TensorBoard
+* `Visualisation with TensorBoard`_: A tutorial on how to create and visualize a graph using TensorBoard
 * `Tensorboard`_: A brief tutorial on Tensorboard

 .. _TensorBoard - Visualizing Learning: https://www.tensorflow.org/get_started/summaries_and_tensorboard